NEWS

 As a Congolese-American, it hurts me to know that the United States has two outstanding African-american women (Condoleezza Rice and Jendayi Frazer) holding two key positions in the Bush administration but who choose to ignore sexual atrocities committed against the women of Congo as if Congolese women were any less human.
 Madam Secretary of State has been unable to set foot in the country where those atrocities are taking place.
 She chose to stop by Kenya and Rwanda!
 What a shame!

 As you said it yourself: "The Democratic Republic of Congo has similarly moved beyond transition to successfully hold its first national election in more than 40 years.
 This is an historical shift.".
 Instead of supporting this historical opportunity for the democratic process to take root in the Democratic Republic of Congo, the Bush administration through your leadership has resolved to undermine this democratization process by supporting Rwanda's frequent invasions of Congo.
 How can the United States stand by and allow Paul Kagame and Laurent Nkunda to literally destabilize the Democratic Republic of Congo at will?
+I now understand why you declined the interview with Congo Vision.
+It would have been hard to answer our questions with a straight face without discrediting yourself.
+I wonder if you will ever take a stance against sexual violence against women after you leave office.

 On behalf of the people of the Congo, I would like to share the disappointment of a people whose genocide has been allowed to take place by the office that you are currently holding.
 Six million people killed, three million people internally displaced, hundreds of thousands of women raped, thousands of children killed... not enough victims to warrant actions by the Bush administration.
 Do these visuals appeal to your humanity? http://www.congovision.com/congoholocaust1.html